Topic Sentences: Why Are They Important?

 Topic sentences as transitions between paragraphs

-Add transition words to your topic sentences so that it’s easier to show the connections between your ideas.
-For example: To give more emphasis or to imply similarity to the sentence, you can use words like furthermore, indeed, in fact, also, etc.
+- Add transition words to your topic sentences so that it’s easier to show the connections between your ideas.

-Complex sentences.
+- Complex sentences.
 Topic sentences that are at the beginning of the paragraph are often combined with a transition word from the previous paragraph.
-You can write a sentence that contains both subordinate and independent clauses.
-For example:

-Questions.
+- Questions.
 For eg: “Does Hamlet’s obsession with revenge rest on an unfulfilled desire of acceptance from his father?”
 You can write the remaining paragraph as an answer to this question.
-Good essays strive for forward momentum, which a question automatically answers.

-Bridge sentences.
-Bridge sentences can act as substitutes for more formal sentences.
-They indicate both what came before and what comes next, without being too formal.
-For example: “But there is a clear indication that this was wrong.”
+- Bridge sentences.
+Bridge sentences can act as substitutes for more formal sentences which indicate both what came before and what comes next, without being too formal.

-Pivots.
+- Pivots.
 When topic sentences come in the middle of the paragraph, they are termed as pivot.
-This always needs another word such as ‘but’, ‘yet’, and ‘however’ that indicates a contradictory opinion.

 To read more articles about academic writing, subscribe to the PaperTrue Resource Center!